-CCSD will provide fire protection and emergency medical services to the SOIA.
-The closest fire stations to the SOIA Area are Station 71 or Station 72, at 8760 Elk Grove Blvd. and 10035 Atkins Drive respectively (CCSD 2016c).
+CCSD will provide fire protection, fire prevention, life safety, and emergency medical services to the SOIA.
+The closest fire stations to the SOIA Area are Station 71 or Station 72, at 8760 Elk Grove Blvd. and 10035 Atkins Drive respectively (CCSD 2016e).
 Both are approximately 5 miles (or 7 minutes per Google maps) from the SOIA Area.
-In addition, two new fire stations are planned in the vicinity of the SOIA Area, one within the Sterling Meadows project immediately north of the SOIA Area, and one in the Laguna Ridge Specific Plan Area, northwest of the SOIA Area.
+In addition, two-three new fire stations are planned in the vicinity of the SOIA Area, one within the Sterling Meadows project immediately north of the SOIA Area (near Lotz Parkway and Kammerer Road), and one in the Laguna Ridge Specific Plan Area, northwest of the SOIA Area (off Poppy Ridge Road near Big Horn Boulevard), and one near the intersection of Bradshaw Road and Grant Line Road.
 These stations will be built as these projects develop and as the need arises (Elk Grove 2014a).

-Although the project does not propose any development or land use change, future development could occur as a result of the SOIA.
+Although the project does not propose any development or land use change, future City approved development could occur as a result of the SOIA.
 If the SOIA is approved, there may be annexation proposed in the future.
 If annexation is approved and then development is proposed that requires discretionary review by the City of Elk Grove, this would require General Plan consistency findings.
 In addition to consistency with the City's General Plan, future project proponents would be required to incorporate California Fire Code, California Health and Safety Code, and OSHA requirements into the project design to address access and finished surfaces for firefighting equipment; fire hydrant placement and sufficiency of fire hydrants; and fire flow availability.
 These topics are addressed by the City's General Plan Policy PF-7, Action SA-32-Action 1, SA-32-Action 2, and SA-32-Action 4.
 Physical impacts associated with construction and operations of on-site public facilities are evaluated throughout this EIR.
-The placement of any new on-site fire protection facilities has been considered in the other sections of this EIR, such as Air Quality, Biological Resources, and other sections, which specifically analyze the potential for project construction and implementation.
+The placement of any new on-site fire protection facilities has been considered in the other sections of this Recirculated Draft EIR, such as Biological Resources, and resource sections in the Draft EIR, such as Air Quality, which specifically analyze the potential for project construction and implementation.

 The CCSD Fire Department receives its funding through property taxes, fees for service, and grant funding.
 New development projects are required to pay fire protection development fees to fund additional facilities and equipment.
 These funds would help to pay for all costs associated with the development of a new fire station, if needed.
+A CFD has also been established to assist in the long-term mitigation of growth impacts.
+Annexation into the CFD or lump sum payment to offset growth impacts is required of property owners of new development through a balloting process.
 Fee programs are regularly evaluated and updated, consistent with Elk Grove General Plan Policy PF-21, to ensure that adequate service levels are maintained.